For many people, the school run is part and parcel of the daily commute, so how do you manage cycling to work when you add kids in the mix?

 If you’ve got a rough commute or want to go cross-country, you can find trailers that are robust enough to handle a little off-roading.

 Increasingly popular, particularly in Europe, cargo bikes are great for carrying all sorts.
 They can be bulky and not the most nimble, so while they are great for carrying one or two children plus bags, they may not be best suited to hilly commutes or for those with limited storage space.

 Some have a large storage box at the front or rear, others are designed to carry loads elsewhere on the frame.

 Riding as a group

-If you’re children are older and/or your route is quiet and safe enough, you can of course all set off on your own individual bikes.
+If your children are old enough to cycle and/or your route is quiet and safe enough, you can of course set off on your own individual bikes.
 There are loads of benefits here, including children experiencing independence and responsibility.